pedronachtigall/ToxCodAn-Genome/README.md

 # ToxCodAn-Genome
 **ToxCodAn-Genome** is a computational tool designed to annotate toxin genes in genomes of venomous lineages.

+The guide for toxin annotation in genomes is [here](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide).

 # Getting Started

 # Installation